mit-ll/degas-daidalus/SimulinkInterface/README.md

 DISTRIBUTION STATEMENT A. Approved for public release.
 Distribution is unlimited.

 This material is based upon work supported by the National Aeronautics and Space Administration under Air Force Contract No. FA8702-15-D-0001.
-Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration .
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.

 © 2015 - 2020 Massachusetts Institute of Technology.